 Get involved in our annual 3D Print Contest to spread the word!
 The contest runs annually throughout summer, with the winner announced in the Autumn, receiving a $50 gift card from Shapeways.

-2020 contest coming soon!
-In 2020 our 3D Print Competition will be launching on the September 16th and will run until November 16th to give more people an opportunity to participate.
+2020 contest is here!
+In 2020 our 3D Print Competition launched on the September 16th and will run until November 16th to give more people an opportunity to participate.

 It's easy to take part…

 - Create a 3D printed model using Mercury and your 3D printer of choice.

 - Share it on Twitter or Instagram with the hashtag #CSD3DPrint, and don’t forget to tag us (@ccdc_cambridge)!